 “I think this was all God’s plan—for all of this to happen—because after the surgery, I didn’t want anything.
 I had no sexual drive.
 It’s been almost 9 years, and there has been nothing,” Dee explains.

-He will be 62 in August.
-Dee admits it’s not always easy, and it tears him up to know he did all this, but he’s back to being who he knows God made him to be.
+In his 60s now, Dee admits it’s not always easy; it tears him up to know he did all this, but he’s back to being who he knows God made him to be.

 Calling himself a testimonial evangelist today, Dee tells his story in any way he can—videos, interviews and speaking in church.
 And his unique experiences allow him access to people few others could reach—the transgender community.

-“I have a life that most people would never dream of anything like me having, but I’m still walking around.
+“I have a life that most people would never dream of…,” Dee said.
+“But I’m still walking around.
 I’m still breathing.
 I know God is using me for something.”